permafrost-dev/codeboost/README.md

 > Note that the `github_token` property can be set to a string value or an environment variable name prefixed with a '$'.
 > If the value is an environment variable name, the value of the environment variable will be used.

+If you are working on repositories that you have push access to and don't want to create forks or pull requests, you can set the `use_forks` and `use_pull_requests` properties to `false`.
+This will cause `codeboost` to commit directly to the main branch of the repository.

+If you disable `use_forks` but not `use_pull_requests`, a separate branch will be created on the repository and a pull request will be created for that branch.
+Enabling `use_forks` automatically enables `use_pull_requests`.

 ## Development Setup